skytreader/.files/tildocs/wireless-debugging.markdown

     Sep  3 06:43:45 zangetsu NetworkManager[909]: <info> (wlan0): deactivating device (reason 'none') [0]
     Sep  3 06:43:45 zangetsu NetworkManager[909]: <info> (wlan0): supplicant interface state: scanning -> disconnected
     Sep  3 06:43:45 zangetsu NetworkManager[909]: <warn> Couldn't disconnect supplicant interface: This interface is not connected.

+## Resolution

+In the end, I figured out that my desk suddenly became a WiFi deadspot.
+After some trial and error, I figured out that the culprit is the steel ladder just outside my window.
+Apparently, just this week, it was put up in a standing position outside my window.